Revolve Finance Accountholder Agreement

 You may ask for copies of the documents that we used in our investigation.

-Section XIII - Our Liability for Failure to Complete Transactions
+Section XIV - Our Liability for Failure to Complete Transactions

 If we do not complete a transfer to or from your Account on time or in the correct amount according to the Agreement, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance: